abeleinin/leetcode/notes/CPH-notes.md

 Divided both the lists into A and B such that both lists contain about half of the numbers.
 The first search generates all subsets of A and stores their sums to a list S_A$.
 Correspondingly, the second search creates a list $S_B$ from B. After this, it suffices to check if it is possible to choose one element from $S_A$ and another element from $S_B$ such that their sum is x.

 ## Greedy algorithms
+A **greedy algorithm** constructs a solution to the problem by always making a choice that looks the best at the moment.
+A greedy algorithm never takes back its choices, but directly constructs the final solution.

+### Coin problem
+{1, 2, 5, 10, 20, 50, 100, 200}

+If n = 520, we need at least four coins.
+The optimal solution is to select coins 200 + 200 + 100 + 20 which equals 520.